souravpandey33/Insurance-Agent-Performance-EDA/README.md

 # Insurance-Agent-Performance-EDA

-EDA on agent performance of an insurance company
+Here I have performed Exploratory Data Analysis on a dataset of life insurance agent performance and have also made a business report on the finding with the insights I have received.